jabarij/ComplicatedPrimitives/docs/readme.md

 # ComplicatedPrimitives

-## Description
+## What is ComplicatedPrimitives?
-This library contains types that seem to be primitive but are non-trivial and a bit arduous to implement.
-This means mainly any abstract algebraic structures (like range) or other .NET primitive types wrappers that modify their behaviour (like CaseInsensitiveString).
+Generally speaking, every general purpose algebraic type or type wrapping other .NET primitive type hiding or widening it's original behaviour can be placed in this library.
+In other words this library contains types that seem to be primitive but are non-trivial and a bit arduous to implement.
+The best example is a range of comparable values, which seems to be just a pair of two values with a few methods, but when added open/closed boundaries, methods imitating set theory operators and some aggreagation operations it turns out to be quite tricky.

 ## How to install
 * Using [NuGet client](docs.microsoft.com/nuget/install-nuget-client-tools) install package [SoterDevelopment.ComplicatedPrimitives](https://www.nuget.org/packages/SoterDevelopment.ComplicatedPrimitives/).